lucidrains/x-transformers/README.md

 This flavor of attention also has <a href="https://arxiv.org/abs/2111.05498">a connection</a> to sparse distributed memory. <a href="https://www.youtube.com/watch?v=THIIk7LR9_8">[youtube talk]</a>

+Update: In my own experiments, simply bounding the scale from a range from 0 to 20 using a sigmoid performed better.

 You can use it as follows

 ```python